Judeochristianity Jewish star Christian cross

 C. Gourgey, Ph.D.

 Imagine that your neighbor living in the house next to yours hated you and made no secret of it.
 That he proclaimed your property should rightfully belong to him.
 That he taught his children you are Godless and a liar and a cheat and worse than scum.
-That he spent years stockpiling weapons, rockets and rocket launchers and all manner of explosives, for the express purpose of using them against you.
-That he fired those rockets frequently, doing damage to your house and injuring your family members.
+That he spent years stockpiling weapons, rockets and rocket launchers and all manner of explosives, for the express purpose of using them to drive you out of your home.
+That he fired those rockets frequently, doing damage to your house and injuring, sometimes fatally, your family members.
 And finally, when he could no longer restrain himself, that he invaded your house, raped your wife, and kidnapped your child.

 Would you sit back and do nothing?

-This is truly a bizarre moment in the Israeli-Palestinian conflict.
-Israel faces an adversary that has attacked its civilians for decades, shows no willingness to let up, and is an avowed genocidal threat.
+October 7, 2023 was truly a bizarre moment in the Israeli-Palestinian conflict, and it did not come out of nowhere.
+Israel faced an adversary that attacked its civilians for decades, showed no willingness to let up, and is an avowed genocidal threat.
 Yet it is only Israel being demonized and accused of “genocide.”
 Hamas barely gets a mention from those too willing to embrace the Palestinian cause.

-This month marks the two-year anniversary of the latest and most destructive Gaza war.
-There were four major Gaza wars preceding the present one, every one of them ignited by Palestinian violence.
+Thus began the latest and most destructive Gaza war.
+There were four major Gaza wars preceding this one, every one of them ignited by Palestinian violence.
 The Jews whom Hamas and its supporters (and there were many) attacked on 10/7/2023 were mostly peace activists, Israelis who wanted to make life better for their Gaza neighbors, even taking many of them for hospital care when they were sick.
 It didn’t matter.
 They were Jews.
 And the religion the attackers professed taught them that Jews are less than human.
-They even quote the Qur’an to prove it.
+They even quote the Qur’an to prove it, especially its reference to Jews as “descendants of apes and pigs.”
+They even believed that the slaughter committed on that October 7 was in accordance with God’s will.

 The news media today are reporting none of this.
-Instead, all we see are scenes of devastation in Gaza, and Palestinians suffering the effects of the war.
+Instead, all we have been seeing are scenes of devastation in Gaza, and Palestinians suffering the effects of the war.
 It is no wonder that Israel is now demonized, both in the press and popular opinion.
 The suffering of the Palestinians is real.
 I have no wish to minimize it.
 I want to see it alleviated.
-I want this war to end.
+I want this conflict to end.
 Now.
 But my concern in this article is not how to end the war, but how it is being reported.
 One-sided condemnation of Israel will not end this war.
 It will only prolong it.
 Because Israel, rightly, found this war a fight for its survival.
+And it is still ongoing.
 You don’t give in to external pressure when your very existence is at stake.

 On “Genocide”

 October 7 proved the lethality of the threat Hamas poses right on Israel’s border.
 How does one respond to such a threat?
 Is there a clean way to do it?
 Not in the real world.
+No war in history was ever fought cleanly.
 Mistakes will be made.
 Excesses will be committed.
-Israel’s cutting off humanitarian aid to Gaza for three months was unconscionable.
+Israel’s cutting off humanitarian aid to Gaza for three months was inexcusable.
 Such things should be criticized, and in extreme cases even condemned.
 But with balance.
 With full awareness of the context.
 We should remember that not only did Hamas start this war, it threatened even worse to come as soon as the opportunity should arise.
 And we should ask what would happen to Israel had it remained passive and accepted the aggression.

 In light of this, accusing Israel of “genocide” is a misuse of language.
-A genocidal campaign does not warn in advance which areas will be attacked, does not try to create safe passages for civilians, and does not displace people away from zones of the most likely maximum danger.
+A genocidal campaign does not warn in advance which areas will be attacked, does not try to create safe passages for civilians, and does not displace people away from zones of the most likely maximum danger, as Israel has done.
 One may disagree with these measures Israel has taken to minimize civilian casualties; one may even vociferously object to them, but they do not constitute genocide.
+Hamas, as a matter of declared intention, goes after civilians, but is not subject to similar criticism.
+It is the same with Iran.
+In its war with Israel, it intentionally fired missiles at civilian targets, while Israel targeted military installations.
+Another unreported difference between the two sides.

 Accusing Israel of genocide is dangerous.
-It puts Israel on an even lower moral level than Hamas, which is clearly unacceptable.
+It puts Israel on an even lower moral level than Hamas, which is clearly unacceptable and contrary to fact.
 Whatever one may think of the IDF, it does not do to Palestinian civilians what Hamas and its allies do to Jewish ones.
 Not even close.
-The “genocide” label applied to Israel - and especially only to Israel, ignoring the actions and intentions of Hamas - is a blood libel used for antisemitic purposes: If Jews are no better than Nazis, then they deserve the Nazis’ fate.
-This sentiment has been voiced in parts of the Muslim world, together with the slogan “Hitler should have finished the job.”
+(If you do not know what Hamas fighters did to Israeli civilians on October 7, please see my article “Religious Roots of Islamic Antisemitism” available on this web site.)
+The “genocide” label applied to Israel - and especially only to Israel, ignoring the actions and intentions of Hamas - is a blood libel used for antisemitic purposes: If Jews are no better than Nazis, then they deserve what the Nazis did to them.
+This is no exaggeration.
+This precise sentiment has been voiced in parts of the Muslim world, together with the slogan “Hitler should have finished the job.”

 We still need to address a new pressing concern: the unilateral and unconditional recognition of a Palestinian state by an increasing number of countries who want the world to think they are acting virtuously.